Online Will vs Solicitor — Which Is Right for You? (2026)

 The Best of Both Worlds

-You should not have to choose between convenience and professional oversight. ezyWill Premium includes lawyer review as part of your subscription — so you get the speed and affordability of an online platform with the reassurance that a qualified Australian solicitor has checked your Will.
+You should not have to choose between convenience and security. ezyWill gives you the speed and affordability of an online platform with identity-verified digital signing and encrypted document storage, so your Will is protected the moment it's signed.

 Create online